 - Replacement of the DNS message target address with either DNS Server Address indicated in the rule, or from the Node level DNS handling actions Information referred to by DNAI or by DNAI and Application ID; if no DNS Server Address is provided by the SMF in the rule, then the EASDF is to forward the DNS message to a locally preconfigured DNS server/resolver.
 This corresponds to the option B defined below.

-- Send the buffered DNS response(s) message to UE.
+- Send the buffered DNS Response(s) message to UE.

-- Discard cached DNS response message(s).
+- Discard cached DNS Response message(s).

 When the EASDF forwards a DNS message (to the UE or towards a DNS server over N6), it uses its own address as the source address of the DNS message.

-The SMF may use following information to create DNS message handling rules associated with a PDU session:
+The SMF may use following information to create DNS message handling rules associated with a PDU Session:

 - Local configuration associated with the (DNN, S-NSSAI) of the PDU Session; and/or